 How deep do trout go in the winter?

-In the winter, trout tend to be found deeper in the water, especially on the coldest days.
+In the winter, they tend to be found deeper in the water, especially on the coldest days.
 In large lakes, trout might be anywhere from 20 feet to 60 feet deep, and sometimes even 100 foot deep.
 When the temperature rises slightly on warmer afternoons, they often head to shallower flats where the feeding opportunities are better.

-In rivers and streams, trout often seek out deep pools, so how deep they can go depends on the depth of the river.
+In rivers and streams, they often seek out deep pools, so how deep they can go depends on the depth of the river.
 That’s why your best bet is almost always to dead drift your nymph flies along the bottom.

 Midges are a major source of forage all year round for these fish.
 You’ll find them feeding on midges even on the coldest days, so midges patterns like the Disco Midge work wonders.
 Opt for a size 20 or 22, fished either as a dry fly on the surface or along the river bed.